 The maintenance of this colorful gem in Marrakech was not cheap.
 Additionally, divorce from his wife and health complications after a serious car accident took a heavy toll on Majorelle’s financial situation.
 And thus, after 40 years of owning the property, the French sold his Majorelle Garden in 1961.

 From this time until 1980, the Majorelle Garden lost its fame of the colorful gem of Marrakech.
-Moreover, it almost fell victim to a real estate project and become a hotel complex.
+Moreover, it almost fell victim to a real estate project and became a hotel complex.

 Apart from the vibrant colors, this little gem of Marrakech boasts splendid collections of cacti, exotic plants and trees.
 Additionally, small fountains, pools, and streams not only complete the colorful picture of the Majorelle Garden, but also fill it with soothing sound of trickling water.

-You really won’t find anything besides big amount of visitors that can spoil your experience at the Majorelle Garden.
+You really won’t find anything apart from big amount of visitors that can spoil your experience at the Majorelle Garden.
 It’s one of the finest places in the city.
-Furthermore, the Majorelle garden is a place that truly deserves to be called a colorful gem of Marrakech.
+Furthermore, the Majorelle Garden is a place that truly deserves to be called a colorful gem of Marrakech.
 You need to visit it to understand what Yves Saint Laurent meant when he said: “We were seduced by this oasis where colors used by Matissee were mixed with those of nature.”